Nate-Wessel/knitting/sweaters/readme.md

 ## Body

-Once you've reached the underarm, separate the sleeves from the body and cast on 10st at the underarm on each side of the body.
-At theis point, the body will have XXXst in the round; just keep working it straight down until it's at the desired length ...
-TODO and add ribbing at the bottom.
+Once you've reached the underarm, [separate the sleeves from the body and cast on 10st at the underarm](https://www.youtube.com/watch?v=cmaIYuHHlt8) on each side of the body.
+At theis point, the body will have XXXst in the round; just keep working it straight down until it's at the desired length... and of course add 1x1 ribbing at the bottom, casting off [tubularly](https://www.youtube.com/watch?v=0jPMLIE7ac8).

 ![sweater body has been started, sleeves held for later](body-started.jpg) The image above shows the sweater's progress after three full hanks.